jwallace1983/AuthAssist/Readme.md

 The API implements the following default behaviors for authentication options:

-* Cookies have a sliding expiration of 20 minutes
+* Cookies have a default expiration of 20 minutes
 * If an endpoint requires authentication, an empty response with `401` status code is provided.
 * If an endpoint is authenticated but user does not meet authorization policies, an empty response with `403` status code is provided.
 * Cookies are only set as HTTP-only cookies to avoid sharing any details with SPA applications beyond the response result.